ministryofjustice/offender-management-allocation-manager/README.md

 ## CircleCI

-CircleCI is used for testing of branches and deploying.
+CircleCI is only used to run a full suite of tests.
+Eventually this will be moved completely to Github Actions.

-It runs tests in parallel and skips flaky specs.
+It runs tests in parallel and skips flaky/local specs.

 Mark specs as flaky by adding the `flaky: true` flag to them.